wp-plugins/wp-spreadplugin/readme.txt

 Add or edit the shortcode or set in shortcode plugin settings to enable.
 Shortcode would be `shop_showdescription="1"` for enabling.

+= I want to display one design per page =

+Add or edit the shortcode you are using and add/change following variable `shop_design="DESIGNID"`.
+You get the `DESIGNID` from your spreadshirt admin panel.

 == Screenshots ==

 1. The Output 1